EqualityAI/Checklist/newMain.md

 <img src="https://github.com/EqualityAI/Checklist/blob/master/img/color logo only.PNG" align="left" alt="EqualityAI Logo" width="65" />

 # Equality AI `responsible_mlops`
-[Equality AI (EAI)](https://equality-ai.com/) is the first organization to begin assembling the Responsible AI framework into an end-to-end Responsible MLOPs Studio.
-The technology behind our Responsible MLOPs Studio is an open source ML software framework and tool, called `responsible_mlops`, with additional functions that can be selectively incorporated to create various workflows for <b>fitting responsible models.</b>
+[Equality AI (EAI)](https://equality-ai.com/) is the first organization to begin assembling the [Responsible AI framework]() into an end-to-end Responsible MLOPs Studio.
+The technology behind our Responsible MLOPs Studio is an open source ML software framework and tool, called `responsible_mlops`, with additional functions that can be selectively incorporated to create various workflows designed to produced <b>equitable, responsible models.</b>

 ## What is Responsible AI?
 In 2019, [Obermeyer et al.]() revealed a Healthcare commercial prediction algorithm <font size="5"><i>exhibiting significant racial bias</i></font> that had gone <b><font size="5">undetected</font></b>, resulting in <b><font size="5">millions of Black patients</font></b> with complex medical needs not qualifying for extra care, despite being considerably sicker than White patients.
 Recent scrutiny of machine learning (ML) usage in healthcare systems has revealed numerous examples of harmful medical decisions made at the <b><font size="5">expense of minority and vulnerable populations.</font></b> Medical professionals and researchers relying on ML models to assist in decision making are often unaware of the bias unintentionally introduced into algorithms by real-world data that incorporates inherent unfairness and produces biased outcomes that widen the gap in healthcare inequity.